Chapter 6 Data Visualization with ggplot2

 ggplot(mtcars_wt, aes(x = gear, y = mean_wt_by_gear)) +

-To change the colour of the bars, use fill.
+To change the fill colour of bars, use fill.

 ggplot(mtcars_wt, aes(x = gear, y = mean_wt_by_gear)) +

-By default, there is no outline around the fill.
-To add an outline, use colour (or color).
+To add an outline around the bars, use colour (or color).

 ggplot(mtcars_wt, aes(x = gear, y = mean_wt_by_gear)) +